 - Swelling or bleeding

 - Knocked out tooth

 - Bitten tongue or lip where bleeding doesn’t stop

 - Objects wedged between the teeth

 Our experienced dentists can assess the damage as well as commence treatment to provide immediate relief from pain and suffering.

-In some cases, for example if a tooth is knocked out, it is important to see an emergency dentist as soon as possible.
+In some cases, for example, if a tooth is knocked out, it is essential to see an emergency dentist as soon as possible.
 Teeth can often be saved if immediate action is taken.

 For all dental emergencies, please give MC Dental a call on (03) 8608 8968.

 What should you do in a dental emergency?

 When a dental emergency occurs, it can be a very stressful and painful time.
 You need a solution and need it fast!
 At MC Dental, we encourage people to call us immediately for advice and a solid plan of action.
 We always try our best to accommodate patients who have the misfortune of having experienced a dental emergency, and our dentists are experts in solving a wide range of problems.